brandtdamman/slack-json-parser/CONTRIBUTING.md

 Embedded images or links should remain self-isolated.
 While many resources online are helpful and often necessary, summaries are more accepted.
 If an external link is required, then an [Internet Archive Wayback Machine](https://web.archive.org) link must be included as a secondary source.
+A Wayback link is waived if related to the purposes of license information or other repositories within GitHub.

 ## Submitting Code